 The Archives of American Art Graduate Research Essay Prize Funded by the Dedalus Foundation, Inc., is given to compelling original research using the resources of the Archives of American Art as primary evidence.
-Entries for the 2015 Prize are currently being accepted until July 1, 2015.
+The deadline has passed; submissions are no longer being accepted for the 2015 prize.
+Criteria for the 2016 prize will be posted after September 15, 2015.

 Authors should present an original argument by marshaling evidence from the holdings of the Archives of American Art.
 For example, authors may interpret a series of letters or photographs, a diary, oral history interviews.
 Authors may also analyze a range of primary sources to contextualize and interpret historical events from a fresh perspective.

 Submissions that incorporate digital tools and platforms may be favored.
 Authors may indicate in the body of the essay where he or she would add or embed digital features that would enhance the online presentation of the essay.Students may consult original documents by appointment at the Archives’ headquarters in Washington, D.C., view more than two million digital files and interviews online through the Archives website, www.aaa.si.edu, or use the substantial microfilm holdings available through interlibrary loan or at the Archives’ Washington, D.C. headquarters, New York Research Center at 300 Park Avenue South, and affiliated research centers at the Amon Carter Museum, Boston Public Library, de Young American Art Study Center, and the Huntington Library.
 For more information, see Hours and Locations.

 2014 Winning Essay: Christina Weyl, “Networks of Abstraction: Postwar Printmaking and Women Artists of Atelier 17”